-Reishi mushroom, scientifically known as Ganoderma lucidum, is a medical fungus with healing abilities.
-Native to the hot and humid climate of Asia, this mushroom is commercially and pharmacologically the most important superfood mushroom.
+Reishi mushroom, scientifically known as Ganoderma Lucidum, is a medical fungus with healing abilities.
+Native to the hot and humid climate of Asia, this mushroom is a vital superfood mushroom.

 How To Consume Reishi Mushroom?

-So then, what is the best way to take Reishi mushroom?
+So then, what is another way to take Reishi?
 The answer is mushroom supplements.

+Reishi supplements offer you the easiest way to enjoy the fantastic health benefits of functional mushrooms.
 Reishi mushroom supplements are available in powders, capsules, extracts, and tinctures.
-The Ganoderma lucidum supplement powder is made by drying and grinding the mushroom.
+The Ganoderma Lucidum supplement powder is made by drying and grinding the mushroom.

-Now you might wonder how to use Reishi mushroom powder?
-The powdered mushroom is very versatile and can be placed inside capsules, making it easier to take as a daily supplement.
-However, when taking this form of the reishi mushroom, one has to take the necessary precautions to avoid overconsuming the supplement and ending up with reishi capsules side effects.
+Now you might wonder how to use Reishi mushroom powder.
+The powdered mushroom is versatile and can be placed inside capsules, making it easier to take as a daily supplement.

-In addition to being used in capsules, reish powder can also be mixed in juice, smoothies, milk, and other beverages.
+You can also mix reishi powder in juice, smoothies, milk, and other beverages.
 You can put the mushroom powder in a mug of hot water.
-Allow the powder to simmer for 5 minutes.
-You can also add your favorite tea, honey, or milk.
+Allow the powder to simmer for 5 minutes; add your favorite tea, honey, or milk, and enjoy as tea.

-The modern-day extraction of the mushroom is inspired by this traditional way.
-The mushroom is boiled at a high temperature which allows the active ingredients to be extracted in the form of tinctures.
+This traditional way inspires the modern-day extraction of the mushroom.
+The mushroom is boiled at a high temperature, extracting the active ingredients as tinctures.

 When To Take Reishi Mushroom?

-Before we go ahead and show you reishi mushroom powder dosage, we will help you understand when you should consume the mushroom.
+Before we show you the reishi mushroom powder dosage, we will help you understand when you should consume the mushroom.

-Traditional eastern medicine recommends taking Reishi mushroom in the evening around bedtime—this is especially ideal for people trying to figure out the right reishi mushroom dosage for sleep.
+Traditional eastern medicine recommends taking Reishi mushrooms in the evening around bedtime—this is especially ideal for sleep.

 The terpenoid compound in the mushroom has a sedative action that promotes better quality sleep.
 It helps the body ease into a relaxed state.
 It calms the body and the hyperactive mind leading to a restful bedtime state.

-If the mushroom helps you sleep better, an evening dose will suit you.
+An evening dose will suit you if the mushroom helps you sleep better.
 But if the mushroom enables you to get through a stressful day, pair it with your morning cup of tea or coffee.
 Let your body guide you into getting the maximum out of the mushroom.

 How Much Reishi Mushroom Should I Take?